We forecast a decline in the heavily regulated adviser distributors, a cash cow.

 We shine a bright light on financial markets.
 We work to protect consumers.
 We protect customers by providing impartial generic advice and financial education.
 We educate consumers on how

-financial markets work so that they get a fair deal and can deal confidently with market participants.
+financial markets work so they get a fair deal and can deal confidently with market participants.

 It is unrealistic to assume that everything that could be done to protect the public is being done.
-There is a very real need for more effective measures to deal with the growing problem of
+There is a genuine need for more effective measures to deal with the growing problem of

 That is where we come in.
 We are not financial market participants.
 This way, we eliminate conflicted interests and guarantee impartiality when acting on your behalf.